junxit/us-congress-code/title-15/chapter-14a/sec-657s.md

 ## Source credit

 (Pub.
 L. 85–536, § 2[46], as added Pub.
 L. 112–239, div.
 A, title XVI, § 1651, Jan.
 2, 2013, 126 Stat.
 2079.)

+## Notes

+### Inapplicability of Requirement to Review and Justify Certain Contracts

+Pub.
+L. 113–66, div.
+A, title XVI, § 1615, Dec.
+26, 2013, 127 Stat.
+950, provided that: “In the case of a contract to which the provisions of section 46 of the Small Business Act (15 U.S.C.
+657s) apply, the requirements under section 802 of the National Defense Authorization Act for Fiscal Year 2013 (Public Law 112–239; 126 Stat.
+1824; 10 U.S.C.
+2304 note) do not apply.”